5 min read

 Similarly, after completing a sprint in Agile development, team members can identify practices to start (e.g., daily stand-up meetings for improving communication), stop (e.g., multitasking during work hours), and continue (e.g., weekly knowledge-sharing sessions).

-As another example, after conducting a workshop on leadership skills, educators might start offering follow-up coaching sessions, stop using overly complex training materials, and continue encouraging peer-to-peer learning through group discussions.
+As another example, after conducting a workshop on leadership skills, educators might start offering group or 1:1 coaching sessions, stop using overly complex training materials, and continue encouraging peer-to-peer learning through group discussions.

 One of the great things about the stop-start-continue exercise is that it can be used in a variety of situations, including: